-Stains are waxes are paints thinned with spirits such as shellac and French polish.
-They are used on interior timbers, joinery and furniture.
+Stains and waxes are paints thinned with spirits such as shellac and French polish.
+Uses include interior timbers, joinery and furniture.

-Varnishes comprise oil and spirit-thinnable varnishes and mostly used on wood or metal.
-They are applied over paints, stains or bare timber to produce a glossy hard-wearing finish and are mostly used for interiors rather than exteriors as clear finishes do not stand up well to the weather.
+Varnishes comprise oil and spirit-thinnable varnishes and are mostly used on wood or metal.
+They are applied over paints, stains or bare timber to produce a glossy hard-wearing finish.
+They are mostly used for interiors, rather than exteriors, as clear finishes do not stand up well to the weather.

 - Cuffley, Peter, Australian houses of the ‘20s and ‘30s, The Five Mile Press, Fitzroy, Vic, 1989